Process payments quickly and securely in the cloud with Bacs-approved direct debit software.

 Knights also likes the way that any Bottomline changes to PTX are flagged up as on-screen alerts.
 Thanks to an intuitive interface, learning any new features is simple with no need to ring Bottomline support.
 The platform is able to support the company’s payroll and supplier payments in a better-looking system with simpler operational steps.
 While the change of payment system may have originally been because of Bacs requirements, it’s worked out very well for the company.

-What does good payment security look like?
-And how can Multi-Factor Authentication protect & secure payments for your business?
+What do secure payments look like?
+And how can Multi-Factor Authentication protect payments for your business?
 Watch our video to learn more.

 Our payment experts are here to help.+44 118 925 8250